 Are your B2B lead nurturing strategies in need of a reboot?

-Many B2B sales and marketing leaders bang their heads against a wall trying to find the secret sauce to improving lead quality and their lead generation program.
+Many B2B sales and marketing leaders bang their heads against a wall trying to find the hidden secret to improving lead quality and their lead generation program.

-Let’s face it, there’s nothing like seeing your online marketing efforts pay off when leads roll into your company.
+Let’s face it; there’s nothing like seeing your online marketing efforts pay off when qualified leads roll into your company.

-The typical B2B sales cycle is long, and it took a lot of hard work to get to this point.
+The typical B2B sales cycle is long, and it takes significant work to reach potential buyers.

-Aligned B2B sales and marketing teams understand the importance and urgency of taking care of leads coming into your business.
+No matter what channels you use for B2B marketing, you’ll want to make sure that you have nurturing strategies integrated into your process.
+Aligned B2B sales and marketing teams understand the importance and urgency of taking care of every lead earned by your business.

-This list of seven best practices for B2B lead nurturing should help your marketing team narrow down the most promising leads for your sales team.
+This list of 16 best practices for B2B lead nurturing should help your marketing team narrow down the most promising leads for your sales team.

 1. Categorize Your Leads